rautrajess01/django-noc-monitoring/README.md

 ## 💼 Why This Project?

 This app was developed for a real-world use case in a company’s NOC team to monitor and manage network-related events.
-It demonstrates backend integration, event tracking, and external API usage — making it a great portfolio project for showcasing Django development skills.
+It demonstrates backend integration, event tracking, and external API usage.

----

-## 📃 License

-This codebase is open for educational and portfolio use.
-Commercial usage is restricted unless permitted.